ImageJ

 ImageJ is a Java-based image processing program developed at the National Institutes of Health and the Laboratory for Optical and Computational Instrumentation (LOCI, University of Wisconsin).
 Its first version, ImageJ 1.x, is developed in the public domain, while ImageJ2 and the related projects SciJava, ImgLib2, and SCIFIO are licensed with a permissive BSD-2 license.
 ImageJ was designed with an open architecture that provides extensibility via Java plugins and recordable macros.
 Custom acquisition, analysis and processing plugins can be developed using ImageJ's built-in editor and a Java compiler.
 User-written plugins make it possible to solve many image processing and analysis problems, from three-dimensional live-cell imaging to radiological image processing, multiple imaging system data comparisons to automated hematology systems.
 ImageJ's plugin architecture and built-in development environment has made it a popular platform for teaching image processing.

 ImageJ can be run as an online applet, a downloadable application, or on any computer with a Java 5 or later virtual machine.
 Downloadable distributions are available for Microsoft Windows, the classic Mac OS, macOS, Linux, and the Sharp Zaurus PDA.
-The source code for ImageJ is freely available from the website.
+The source code for ImageJ is freely available.

 The project developer, Wayne Rasband, retired from the Research Services Branch of the NIH's National Institute of Mental Health in 2010, but continues to develop the software.